The Best New Whiskies to Own Right Now

 Octomore 9.1 “Dialogos” ($140)

 Islay-based Octomore doesn’t traffic in a core line of whiskies but rather a series of limited releases, each as experimental as the next and all pushing the limits of what a distillery can responsibly do with peated malt.
 For smoke lovers only, each series typically contains two or three distinct but related iterations.
 Released late last year, the 9 series has already grown scarce at retail—the Octomore faithful tend to snatch it up quickly—so if you come across a bottle of the slightly vegetal and very peaty mélange of sea breeze, salted fudge, and Christmas confections that is Octomore 9.1, consider yourself fortunate.
-If you don’t, take heart; Though the distillery won’t yet say exactly when, the next generation of Octomore is likely to release in the second half of this year.
+If you don’t, take heart: Though the distillery won’t yet say exactly when, the next generation of Octomore is likely to release in the second half of this year.

 Oban Bay Reserve Game of Thrones The Night’s Watch Single Malt ($70)